enotspe/fortinet-2-elasticsearch/docs/engage.md

 # Engage

-## Community
+## Community and Support

 Join our community on [Discord](https://discord.gg/9qn4enV) 🤓.

-Feel free to ask about anything on the channel, not only project related, but Fortinet, Palo Alt, networking, threat hunting, etc.
+Feel free to ask about anything on the channel: support, questions, ideas, not only project related, but Fortinet, Palo Alto, networking, threat hunting, etc.

-## Support the Project

-If FortiDragon has helped you, consider:
+## Help Us Grow

 If FortiDragon helps you: